Oak Creek Power Plant

 Ash handling

-More than 99 percent of fly ash is removed by electrostatic precipitators.
+More than 99% of fly ash is removed by electrostatic precipitators.
 Bottom ash is removed by a hydraulic removal system.

 Chimney

-One 368-foot chimney supports all four generating units.
+One 368-foot chimney supported all four generating units and continues to support units 7 and 8.
 Two separate flues inside the stack service a pair of generating units.
 The chimney discharges a water vapor plume as a result of the new emission-reduction controls.

 Cooling system

-The Oak Creek generating site uses a combined cooling water intake system for OCPP and ERGS Up to 1.56 million gallons (820,000 for OCPP and 740,000 for ERGS) of water from Lake Michigan are used every minute to convert the exhaust steam from the turbines back into water for reuse.
+The Oak Creek generating site uses a combined cooling water intake system for OCPP and ERGS.
+Up to 1.15 million gallons (410,000 for OCPP and 740,000 for ERGS) of water from Lake Michigan are used every minute to convert the exhaust steam from the turbines back into water for reuse.
 The water is returned to the lake.

 Control room

-All major functions in the plant are controlled by operators with computer support to continuously monitor and report on pressures, temperatures, flow rates, etc. In addition, the computer aids in start-up, shutdown, load adjustments and information for future reference.
+All major functions are controlled by operators with computer support to continuously monitor and report on pressures, temperatures, flow rates, etc. The computer also aids in startup, shutdown, load adjustments and information for future reference.

 Questions